 Besides, the punishment that brought us peace was upon Him, and by His stripes, we were healed.”
 Jesus suffered for others.
-He took upon Himself their sufferings and their sorrows, their sins, their transgressions, and their iniquity.
+He took upon Himself their sufferings, sorrows, sins, transgressions, and iniquity.
 Jesus was the sacrifice for guilt, the atoning sacrifice for sin.
-He offers great blessings to those for whom He suffers: peace, healing.
-It was God’s will that Jesus is crushed through suffering.
+He offers excellent blessings to those for whom He suffers: peace and healing.
+It was God’s will that Jesus was crushed through suffering.
 God laid our iniquity on Him because he planned that He would die in our place.
-Jesus is righteous, no iniquity or guile was found in Him.
+Jesus is righteous; no sin or guile was found in Him.

 What did Jesus mean when He said the Scriptures are fulfilled?

 All the prophecies and Old Testament scriptures were fulfilled because of Jesus.
-Besides, He did not reject the messianic ministry itself, as the prophets described it, and he did not reject the idea that the Messiah would appear in a human form, in the form of a servant, obedient unto death.
+Besides, He accepted the messianic ministry itself, as the prophets described it, and he did not leave the idea that the Messiah would appear in a human form, in the form of a servant, obedient unto death.
 But that Messiah is incompatible with God’s kingdom, imagined by men and not willed by God.
 So he, therefore, had to rework an entire concept of the Messiah.

 When Jesus said that all the prophecies were fulfilled, He meant that everything went according to God’s plan.

-And that He had only to die and rise again for the sins of the whole world.
-All of God’s prophecies are being fulfilled, but in the time He wants.
-As result, it is true, that the prophecies⁴ of the Bible are being fulfilled day by day.
+And He had only to die and rise again for the whole world’s sins.
+All of God’s prophecies are being fulfilled in the time He wants.
+As a result, the signs of the Bible’s prophecies are fulfilled daily.
 We need not be afraid.
 The Bible has begun to be fulfilled even for the revelations in the book of Revelation of John.
-So as proof: the number of the beast; the lying prophets; the antichrist and the love that grows cold.
+So as proof: the number of the beast, the lying prophets, the antichrist, and the love that grows cold.

 Not surprisingly, the Old Testament is peppered with revelations of one kind or another about Jesus Christ.
-But the most impressive is of course the prophecies which make it clear that Jesus is the Messiah.
+But the most impressive is the prophecies that make it clear that Jesus is the Messiah.

 1. The first Old Testament prophecy is revealed in Isaiah (9:6).

-So for unto us, a Child is born, unto us, a Son is given; and the kingdom shall be upon His shoulder: so they shall call Him Wonderful, Counsellor, Mighty God, the Father of the ages, the Lord of peace.
+So for unto us, a Child is born, a Son is given, and the kingdom shall be upon His shoulder: so they shall call Him Wonderful, Counsellor, Mighty God, the Father of the ages, the Lord of peace.